AramLF/brbinstall/README.md

 - [flavoring](https://github.com/AramLF/brbinstall/tree/main/Flavor/flavoring)

 ### Use Commands Independently
-If you want to use the commands directly you can also do this (it will only be available during the current terminal session) :
+If you want to use the commands directly you can also do this (you need to be in the brbinstall folder) :
 ```
 source ./scriptSource.sh
 ```
-And then use the commands from your terminal.
+And then use the commands from your terminal (it will only be available during the current terminal session).

 ## Potential improvements
 - The script could be executed from the main directory
-- Options could be added when doing ./install.sh (void for example)
-- User input while the installation
 - Rearrange the whole structure
-- add comments for functions & maybe better naming (_ instead of -)
+- add comments & maybe better naming
 - add pics